-- 3.45.
+3.45.3.46.
 The public communication tasks may be performed by staff from one organization or from several organizations, depending on the nature of the emergency.
-The roles and responsibilities assigned should be clearly specified and should be rehearsed through training and exercises. - 3.46.
-Roles and responsibilities for communication with the public at national, local and international levels, in accordance with the recommendations of paras 3.47-3.69, are described in Section 2.3 of Ref.
-[10].
+The roles and responsibilities assigned should be clearly specified at the preparedness stage and should be rehearsed through training and exercises.

+3.46.3.47.
+Roles and responsibilities for communication with the public at national, local and international levels, in accordance with the recommendations of paras 3.483.47 - 3.723.69, are described in Section 2.3 of Ref.
+[10][10].